KobeW50/ReVanced-Documentation/YT-ReVanced-Guide.md

 Last updated: Nov 29, 2025

+> [!WARNING]
+>
+> This guide is outdated and no longer being maintained.
+Sorry for the inconvenience.

 ### **Before You Begin**

 - You will need a device running Android 8 or newer